Python-Bako/Python_small_projects/README.md

-# Python_small_projects
+### Small projects in python

-Various python small project _ always related to spatial analysis
+Various python small project, always related to spatial analysis

+- monte carlo simulation for a random walk